J-DubApps/Blog/content/posts/2023/opinion-remote-work-23.md

 I recall over the past decade deploying secure VPNs, Citrix and VDI solutions, and other tech only to see attorneys and the c-suite literally work remote for days (or wweeks) before major trials, team retreats, or other major focused activity.
 When it came to engineering and creating deliverables for major projects, myself, I was sometimes extended remote-work options.
 My most recent, before Covid, had been the One Manhattan West networking project I worked on.
 At no point could I have efficiently and quickly nailed my timelines that year, if I had to work at our main offices prior to each execution phase of that project. <br />

-## When it comes to tech and IT Knowledge Workers:
+### When it comes to Tech and IT Knowledge Workers:

 ### Remote Flexibility = Competitive Advantage
 Remote work arrangements have long been proven to increase employee satisfaction, productivity, and work-life balance—factors.
 That was true before 2020.
 IT professionals such as network engineers, cloud architects, cybersecurity analysts, and even certain levels of helpdesk support staff can often operate at peak efficiency from anywhere with a stable internet connection.
 Similarly, systems administrators, software developers, and project managers routinely use collaboration tools, cloud platforms, and secure VPN connections that make the physical office essentially optional.
 They coordinate complex deployments, troubleshoot complex technical issues, and streamline workflows—all without having to sit in the same conference room.